-The average Building Energy Performance Index (BEPI) for UNBC is 403 kWh/year/m2: a 13% reduction from last year.
+The average Building Energy Performance Index (BEPI) for UNBC is 388 kWh/year/m2: a 12% reduction from last year.
 Significant savings were observed for the majority of the buildings mainly due to this year being warmer than last year.
-The Research Lab and Teaching Lab saw the largest reduction in energy intensity as they were part of the first phase of the C.Op implementation.
-In terms of poorly performing buildings, of special note is the Agora, where the cafeteria was renovated, and is now operating longer hours and 7 days a week.
-In addition to the increase in energy intensity seen in the Agora, the Administration building (which is connected to the Agora) also saw an increase in heating intensity after the cafeteria renovation.
+The Research Lab (28%) and Teaching Lab (26%) saw the largest reduction in energy intensity as they were part of the first phase of the C.Op implementation.
+In terms of poorly performing buildings, of special note is the QRRC saw an increase in electricity of 32% compared to last year.
+This increase is due to the summer research that was performed using a large 50hp pump instead of the usual 25hp pump.
+In addition, the Facilities crew have planned a visit in November 2016 to help address the large increase in energy consumption.